 I’ve never been a hippie.
 I don’t really like smoking pot, I don’t like the music or the clothes.
 And I’m not an in-the-moment guy.
 I’m not a go-with-the-flow guy.
 I’m a judger.
 I like to judge.
 So I’ve always kept hippies at a distance.

 That’s when I met Lumi.
-She was hostessing at another bar and I went in for a burger before my shift, and she was cute and had the accent and we flirted a little bit.
+She was hostessing at another bar when I went in for a burger before my shift, and she was cute and had the accent and we flirted a little bit.
 And then later that night she came in to where I was working.
-She was there to see this guy who hung out there named Raffe.
+She was there to see this guy who hung out there.
+We’ll call him Raffe.
 But mostly she ended up talking to me and we flirted more and she told a dirty joke about a conversation between a cucumber and a penis.
-I don’t really remember how it went but one of the lines was something like uh:
+I don’t really remember how it went but one of the lines was something like:

 ‘Hand the peenis says, “Hhho man, you are trippeen.”’